 Main page content

 John M. Zerwas, M.D., joined The University of Texas System as Executive Vice Chancellor for Health Affairs in October 2019.
-He provides oversight and guidance for the six UT System health institutions, one of the largest networks of academic health institutions in the country with an aggregate annual operating budget of more than $14.7 billion.
+He provides oversight and guidance for the five UT System health institutions, one of the largest networks of academic health institutions in the country with an aggregate annual operating budget of more than $14.7 billion.

 On March 22, 2020, Governor Abbott appointed Dr. Zerwas to the newly created Supply Chain Strike Force to assist with hospital and health care preparedness relating to the COVID-19 pandemic.
 He also serves on the Governor’s Strike Force to Open Texas and the State's Expert Vaccine Allocation Panel.